cgruver/okd4-upi-lab-setup/README.md

 ### Or, more precisely...
 How to build your own desktop datacenter from scratch.

 ## I have written this guide from my own lab configuration.
-So, it is opinionated toward a libvirt/KVM installation on CentOS 8.
+So, it is opinionated toward a libvirt/KVM installation on CentOS Stream.

-## Note: This will soon be updated to reflect my switch from CentOS 8 to CentOS Streams (Stay tuned)

 __If you want to connect with a team of OpenShift enthusiasts, join us in the OKD Working Group:__